HealthCheckbox

 Most PCNL procedures involve lying on your stomach so that the urologist may approach your kidney through your back.

-• A tiny telescope is passed through the tube so that the stone is then visualized, broken up, and removed from the body.
+• Kidney Removal: A tiny telescope is passed through the tube so that the stone is then visualized, broken up, and removed from the body.
 In specific cases, the stone can be broken up with a laser or another tool known as a lithotripter.

-3) After Surgery Care
+After Surgery

 Following PCNL, the patient is often admitted to the hospital for a day or two of observation.
-Normally patients recover 2 to 4 weeks after this medical surgery.
+Normally, patients recover 2 to 4 weeks after this medical surgery.
+Here’s what you may expect:

-• Medical staff closely follow the patient in a recovery room until they awaken from anesthesia and their vital signs are stable.
+• Observation: Medical staff closely follow the patient in a recovery room until they awaken from anesthesia and their vital signs are stable.

 With respect to open stone surgery, this treatment leads to a shorter hospital stay.
 Also considerable reduction in post-operative pain, and an earlier return to work are other positive aspects of this surgery.